 - House seems to be a TV example of this in most episodes.
 He has a crack team of young, professional doctors and yet every solution they add to his dry-erase board ends up being either dismissed or failing only to have House figure it out and administer the life-saving treatment in the episode's climax.

 - Smallville.
-I can't recall any episode where Green Arrow or one of the Justice League did any saving without Clark present, or even as the main hero.
+Was there any episode where Green Arrow or one of the Justice League did any saving without Clark present, or even as the main hero?

-- He-Man and She-Ra both seem to have this in spades.
+- He-Man and the Masters of the Universe (1983) and She-Ra: Princess of Power both had this in spades.
 No matter what was going on, these two were the only ones that could handle it.
 She-Ra at least inverts this in one episode where she shows up and tells her team to figure it out for themselves.

 Hello, Unknown Troper.
 You'll need to get known to lend a hand here.